 May take up to 30 days to fully break it in.

 A great choice for all types of sleepers as it’s one of the most responsive mattresses on the market.
-Offered in 2 firmness levels - medium and luxury firm - to help you find your best fit.
+It's composed of cooling gel foam and caliber coil.

 Needs to be used on a non-flexible base, so you may need to make some adjustments.